asap-report/lstm-visualisation/README.md

 # LSTM Visualization

-This is a repository to the article: https://medium.com/asap-report/visualizing-lstm-networks-part-i-f1d3fa6aace7 We strongly advise to read the article before running the code.
+This is a repository for the article: https://medium.com/asap-report/visualizing-lstm-networks-part-i-f1d3fa6aace7 We strongly advise to read the article before running the code.
 The notebook was written in Python 3 and tested on Ubuntu 16.04 (without GPU).

 You have to download data from https://archive.ics.uci.edu/ml/machine-learning-databases/auslan2-mld/tctodd.tar.gz and extract it  to `data` directory.